chakrabar/chakrabar.github.io/_posts/notes/2018-02-18-asynchronous-programming-in-dotnet.md

 }
 ```

+#### [5] Starting new Task choices

+Now that we are mostly convinced that we want to use Tasks to do stuffs asynchronously, we are again presented with multiple options on how to start a new Task.
+There are basically 3 options

+1. new Task(Action).Start();
+2. Task.Factory.StartNew(Action);
+3. Task.Run(Action);

+They all seem to do pretty much the same thing!
+Which one to use?

+#### [6] Task continuation

 Well, what if I want to do something only after that `SlowMethod()` is done?
 Then you have to create a **continuation** of that task.
 The `Task.Run()` actually returns a `Task` which is kind of a context that can give details of the underlying work that is being executed.
 It can tell whether the work is completed or not, if that failed etc. and can return any result once that is completed in `task.Result`.

 Let's create a **continuation** that will return the string result when `SlowMethod()` is completed.